Videos of Author Lectures

 Chris Nichols of Los Angeles Magazine 30 second review of Silent Echoes.

 Below, Tokyo film critic Daisuke Beppu reviews The Cameraman, describing my new Time Travelers bonus documentary at 1:40 as “absolutely extraordinary.”
 Here’s the link to his full review – https://youtu.be/WZa0d3oN4bE.
 Thank you Daisuke.

 + + + + + + + +

 John Bengtson is a business lawyer and film historian whose books Silent Echoes, Silent Traces, and Silent Visions explore the early Hollywood history hidden in the background of the films of Buster Keaton, Charlie Chaplin, and Harold Lloyd.
 John’s work has been hailed by the New York Times as a “Proustian collage of time and memory, biography and history, urban growth and artistic expression.”
 Each book features a foreword by Academy Award winning film historian Kevin Brownlow.
-Bengtson has lectured at over thirty events hosted by the Academy of Motion Picture Arts and Sciences, the Turner Classic Movie Channel Film Festival, Cineteca di Bologna, Film Forum and The Museuem of the Moving Image in New York, USC, the American Cinematheque and Cinecon Classic Film Festival at the Egyptian Theatre in Hollywood, and the UCLA Film and Television Archive, and has provided commentary and bonus programs for over a dozen Keaton, Chaplin, and Lloyd DVD/Blu-ray releases.
+Bengtson has lectured at over sixty events, hosted among others by the Academy of Motion Picture Arts and Sciences, the Turner Classic Movie Channel Film Festival, Cineteca di Bologna, both Film Forum and The Museum of the Moving Image in New York, USC, the American Cinematheque and Cinecon Classic Film Festival at the Egyptian Theatre in Hollywood, and the UCLA Film and Television Archive, and has provided commentary and bonus programs for over a dozen Keaton, Chaplin, and Lloyd DVD/Blu-ray releases.
 John serves on the Board of Directors of the San Francisco Silent Film Festival.